-BubbleView: an alternative to eye-tracking for crowdsourcing image importance
+BubbleView: an interface for crowdsourcing image importance maps and tracking visual attention

 (ACM Transactions on Computer-Human Interaction (TOCHI), 2017.)